 How to List Skills on a Resume (With Examples)

+How to list skills on a resume is one of the most important decisions you will make during the application process.
 The skills section of your resume serves two audiences: the Applicant Tracking System that scans for keyword matches, and the recruiter who glances at it to quickly assess your capabilities.
 Getting this section right can be the difference between getting an interview and getting filtered out.

 Types of Skills for Your Resume